conda-forge/cuda-feedstock/recipe/README.md

 ## Versioning

-On conda-forge, the version of installed CUDA packages can be controlled by the meta package `cuda-version`.
+On the conda-forge channel (and the nvidia channel since CUDA 12.5+), the version of installed CUDA packages can be controlled by the meta package `cuda-version`.
 See the detailed documentation [here](https://github.com/conda-forge/cuda-version-feedstock/blob/main/recipe/README.md).

 ### CUDA Metapackage Versioning